 What is a Window Jamb?
 Is it Necessary for a Window?

-Similar structural endorses from around the door are often known as “jambs,” and “jamb” is much more usually any kind of vertical element for supports around the opening.
+Similar structural supports around a door are also known as “jambs,” and a “jamb” more generally is any type of vertical support around an opening.

-Technically, window jambs were also recognized as side jambs because they’re on the side of the window, and also as head jambs because they run all along the top of the door.
+Technically, window jambs are known as side jambs when they are along the sides of the window, and as head jambs when they run along the top of the window.

 The Purpose of the Window Jamb